Ted618617/TCBB/README.md

 # TCBB
 # YungTai
 # Bank Data Integration & Quality Pipeline (Postgres) — Demo Project
+# This is a demo project with synthetic data only.

 A small but production-minded data pipeline demo for a bank-like transaction domain: